namans3/Keyword-Extraction/README.md

 ```

-Now we create a function to access the twitter API for handling.This function receives an object of class Listener and the city name as parameters.
+Now we create a function to access the twitter API for handling.
+This function receives an object of Listener class and the city name as parameters.
 We first create an oAuthHandler instance to handle twitter authentication and connection to Twitter Streaming API.
 Then we use the predefined Stream function in Tweepy to stream the tweets.
-We apply a filter based on the city and for language = en to capture only english tweets.
+We apply a filter based on the city and for language = en to capture only English tweets.
 After this, we set a sleep time of 1200s which can be varied.
 Tweets will keep stream during this sleep time and then the stream shall be disconnected.
 ```
     def TweetListener(self, myStreamListener, city):